Quick Tip!

 After configuring all the DNS records, it’s time to verify your domain on the Cloudways Platform using the following steps:

-How to Test SMTP Configuration
+Test Your SMTP Configuration

 Click Send Test Email.

-Elastic Email Logs
+Download Elastic Email Logs

 ReadyToSend: The email is in the delivery queue and waiting for its turn to be delivered.